BYUI-Information-Technology/BSC-Email-Agent/README.md

 ## 📄 License & Compliance

-This project operates under BYU-Idaho's institutional policies and Church Educational System guidelines.
+This project contains proprietary code and is not licensed for reuse.
+The codebase is therefore gated and stored in private repositories.
+For compliance, this project operates under BYU-Idaho's institutional policies and Church Educational System guidelines.
 All AI implementations must comply with:

 - FERPA privacy requirements
 - CES data governance policies